jsenv/core/packages/test/README.md

 ## 1.2 Executing the test file

 A web server is needed to execute "add.test.html" in a browser.
-It must serve source and test files.

 *scripts/dev.mjs*